agiliq/agiliq-jekyll/_posts/2019-08-28-getting-started-with-python-graphene.md

     http://localhost:5000/?search={ people {firstName lastName}} # Return firstName and lastName of all people in our system. http://localhost:5000/?search={ person(key: 1) {firstName lastName age}} # Return all attributes of a person identified by key 1.

-In a real world scenario, you would fetch `Person`s from a database table and would use an ORM to convert the database rows to Python classes.
-We want to focus on GraphQL in this post and avoid database operations.
-So let's create a `Person` `namedtuple` and create few instances of `Person`.
+In a real world application, we would fetch `Person`s from a database which would be converted to Python class by the ORM.
+We want to focus on GraphQL in this post and avoid database setup and interactions.
+So let's create a namedtuple called `Person` and create few instances of it.

-Let's write our code in a file called `hello_graphene.py`.
+Let's write our code in `hello_graphene.py`.

     import collections